sulli72/sulli72.github.io/_projects/12_project.md

 ---
 layout: page
 title: Structure of Turbulence in a Normal Shock/Boundary Layer Interaction
-description: another without an image
+description: Fundamental survey of structural eddy changes in the vicinity of an isolated normal shock
 img: assets/img/cfd_images/normal_shock.png
 importance: 3
 category: Work